MrKWatkins/ZXSpectrumNextTests/TestWritingGuidelines.md

 Include all required binary data/etc into the SNA file.

-Also use only 8 characters for SNA file base name, and make sure the filename is unique, so all tests can be distributed also in single folder (in their binary form) on various limited file systems.
+Also use only 8 characters for SNA file base name, and make sure the filename is unique, so all tests can be distributed also in single "release" folder (in their binary form) on various limited file systems.

+The "base" tests should have name starting with exclamation mark (to be at the beginning of the file list when sorted by file name).

+### Do not edit/keep files directly in "release" folder

+All files required to build output and prepare "release" folder must exist outside of the "release" folder, the "release" folder content should be updated only by "dorelease.sh" script.

+Files in "release" folder are kept in git only for convenience of user who does want to run the tests, but is not developer to assemble the sources (but the whole "release" folder content should be reproducible from some "source" form stored elsewhere in the project.